CafeVariomeUoL/cv3-docs/Writerside/topics/data-indices.md

 ### Capability

 The `capability` field captures the type of data available in the database.
-In the example above, it reports that it has subject data (demographic data), HPO terms, Gene codes, ORDO terms, etc.
+In the example above, it reports that it has subject data (demographic data), (<tooltip term="HPO">HPO</tooltip>) terms, Gene codes, (<tooltip term="OIDC">OIDC</tooltip>) terms, etc.

 The demographic data is a bit special: almost all general purpose ontologies would contain terms for demographic descriptions, so when used together, they may cause confusion.
-For example, if the subject gender is stored in NCIT terms, while the user searched on SNOMED terms, the system won't automatically convert the expression.
+For example, if the subject gender is stored in (<tooltip term="NCIT">NCIT</tooltip>) terms, while the user searched on (<tooltip term="SNOMED">SNOMED</tooltip>) terms, the system won't automatically convert the expression.
 And since the demographic filters are frequently used, we added the generic `subject` filter to handle the translation.
 The `subjectCapability` reports the detailed filter supported by the database.

 ### Record Count